-- An “additional athlete” is an athlete not named in a Centre ‘Complete Team’ or a Centre ‘Composite Team’ who is desirous of running in a relay team with athletes from other Centres and committed to attending on the day.
+- An “additional athlete” is an athlete not named in a Centre ‘Complete Team’ or a Centre ‘Composite Team’ who wishes to run in a relay team and is happy to run with athletes from other Centres and committed to attending on the day.

-- A ‘Combined Team’ is a team made up of additional athletes nominated by Centres.
+- A ‘Combined Team’ is a team made up of additional athletes nominated by multiple Centres.

-- The TLAA Director responsible for Competition will be responsible for the creation of ‘Combined Teams’.
+- The LATAS Director responsible for Competition will be responsible for the creation of ‘Combined Teams’.